-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS.
-Would the project: a.
-Have a substantial adverse effect on a scenic vista? \boxtimes b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, or other locally recognized desirable aesthetic natural feature within a state or city-designated scenic highway? \boxtimes c.
-Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d.
-Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes II.
-AGRICULTURAL AND FORESTRY RESOURCES.
-In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest Protocols adopted by the California Air Resources Board.
-Would the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b.
-Conflict with the existing zoning for agricultural use, or a Williamson Act Contract? \boxtimes c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d.
-Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to \square non-forest use?
+C ENVIRONMENTAL IMPACTS ns of all potent be attached on than significant i s) mpacts are I. AESTHETICS.
+Would the project: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact a.
+Have a substantial adverse effect on a scenic vista 9 \square b.
+Substantially damage scenic resources, including, limited to, trees, rock outcroppings, and historic built other locally recognized desirable aesthetic natural fea state or city-designated scenic highway? but not dings, or c.
+Substantially degrade the existing visual character of the site and its surroundings? or quality d.
+Create a new source of substantial light or glare wadversely affect day or nighttime views in the area? hich would determining whether impacts to agricultural resource significant environmental effects, lead agencies may California Agricultural Land Evaluation and Site Ass Model (1997) prepared by the California Department Conservation as an optional model to use in assessing agriculture and farmland.
+In determining whether imforest resources, including timberland, are significant environmental effects, lead agencies may refer to inform compiled by the California Department of Forestry a Protection regarding the state's inventory of forest larincluding the Forest and Range Assessment Project a Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocology the California Air Resources Board.
+Would the p s are refer to the sessment t of g impacts on spacts to t cormation and Fire and, and the cols adopted a.
+Convert Prime Farmland, Unique Farmland, or Fa Statewide Importance, as shown on the maps prepare to the Farmland Mapping and Monitoring Program o California Resources Agency, to non-agricultural use armland of ed pursuant of the b.
+Conflict with the existing zoning for agricultural williamson Act Contract? ise, or a c.
+Conflict with existing zoning for, or cause rezoning land (as defined in Public Resources Code Section 12 timberland (as defined by Public Resources Code Section 13).
+2220(g)), non-forest use?